fxhash/fxhash-package/packages/graphql-client/README.md

 `@graphql-codegen` doesn't generate typings for making queries, instead it:

 - generates schema typings (models, enums, resolvers, mutations...)
-- generates typed queries from the GraphQL code
+- generates typed queries from the GraphQL queries

-As such, the directory [`src/gql/`](./src/gql/) hosts the different queries, which are exposed.
+As such, the directory [`src/gql/`](./src/gql/) hosts the different queries, which are exposed for consuming.

 ```
 .